-Nuclear pores are molecular complexes located at the nuclear envelope.
+Nuclear pore are protein complexes located at the nuclear envelope.
 They control the molecular trafficking between nucleoplasm and cytoplasm.

 Proteins of the nuclear pores are known as nucleoporins.

 Importins and exportins are two families of proteins that recognize molecules that cross nuclear pores.
-Importins bind proteins that enter and exportins to molecules that go out.
-These proteins interact with nucleoporins during the crossing.
+Importins bind proteins that enter the nucleus and exportins molecules that go out the nucleus.
+Importins and exportins interact with nucleoporins during the trafficking.

-Protein organization in a nuclear pore (modified from Beck et al., 2007)
+Figure 2.
+Protein organization in a nuclear pore complex (modified from Beck et al., 2007)

-Ran-GTPases regulate the nuclear pore trafficking.
-Ran-GTPases are involved in both import and export of molecules between the nucleus and cytoplasm, by creating the Ran-GTP/Ran-GDP gradients needed for this transport, and it is in the creation to these gradients where energy is consumed.
+Trafficking through a nuclear pore complex is high, with more than 1000 translocations per second.
+This movement of molecules across the nuclear envelope is regulated by the gradient of Ran proteins.
+Ran are involved in both importing and exporting molecules between the nucleus and the cytoplasm.
+They generate the Ran-GTP/Ran-GDP needed for the transport, and it is the generation to these gradients that consumes ATP.
 Ran molecules can be in three states: Ran-GTP, Ran-GDP and Ran.
 The state of a Ran molecule depends on several enzymes.
-In the nucleoplasm, Ran-GDP is more abundant, whereas Ran-GTP is concentrated in the cytoplasm (see figure on the left)
+In the nucleoplasm, Ran-GDP is more abundant, whereas Ran-GTP is concentrated in the cytoplasm (Figure 3).

 At transmission electron microscopy, heterochromatin is usually observed close to the nuclear envelope, but not near to nuclear pores.
 Therefore, it is thought that the chromatin near to nuclear pores is a site where expression of inducible genes is facilitated.
 This is reasonable since nuclear pores are the gate for mRNA to get out.
 This less condensed chromatin appears to be the result of the direct interaction between nucleoporins and chromatin.